-If you’ve considered adding EV charging stations to your property or upgrading your fleet to electric vehicles, the price tag may have stopped you from finalizing the purchase.
-But did you know that there are local and federal tax credits, rebates and incentives for installing electric vehicle charging stations?
-In fact, if you live in the United States, retroactive tax credits of 30% of the cost of purchasing and installing an EV charging station—up to $30,000 for commercial installations—will be available through 2021.
+If you’ve considered adding electric vehicle (EV) charging stations to your property or upgrading your fleet to EVs, the price tag may have stopped you from finalizing the purchase.
+But did you know that there are local and federal electric vehicle business tax credits, rebates and incentives for installing electric vehicle charging stations?

 Everyone wants the newest technology, but the latest and greatest can come with a heavy price tag, whether you wanted to outfit your staff with laptops in the 1990s or are looking to purchase the top-tier iPhone today.
 When the bottom line is an organization’s goal, spending money on new technology may not seem like a good use of funds.